 - that does not control, directly or indirectly, another company that has paid-up capital of more than MYR 2.5 million, and

 - is not controlled, directly or indirectly, by another company that has paid-up capital of more than MYR 2.5 million.

 |On the first 500,000

 |In excess of 500,000

 * For years of assessment 2017 and 2018, CIT is reduced based on the incremental chargeable income for companies, limited liability partnerships, trust bodies, executor of estate of an individual domiciled outside Malaysia at the time of death, and receiver appointed by the court.
-The rates as follows are applicable:
+The following rates are applicable:

 |% of increase in chargeable income compared to immediate preceding year of assessment

 ||Income tax rate applicable for incremental portion of chargeable income (%)

 Petroleum income tax is imposed at the rate of 38% on income from petroleum operations in Malaysia.
 An effective petroleum income tax rate of 25% applies on income from petroleum operations in marginal fields.
 No other taxes are imposed on income from petroleum operations.